ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

-42. Create a Rant object
+7.02.
+Create a Rant object in the models folder

 ```
 // Rant.cfc